Understanding Gender, Biomantic Orientation, And Romantic Attraction

 - Has my romantic or sexual orientation changed or fluctuated over time?
 If so, how?

-Having other LGBTQIA+ people with whom to talk may help you come to terms with your romantic orientation or sexuality.
+Having other LGBTQIA+ people with whom to talk may also help you better understand and navigate your romantic orientation or sexuality.
 Consider looking for a queer community center, local LGBTQIA+ group, or events that queer people often attend.
-At these events or groups, talk to others about your journey of exploring your romantic orientation.
-You might meet others with a similar identity or get advice on exploring who you are in further depth.
+At these events or groups, consider taking a moment to talk to others about your journey of exploring your romantic orientation.
+You might meet others with a similar identity or get advice on exploring who you are more deeply.
+In online communities, people from around the world can share experiences and help each other gain a sense of what it means to have gender, sexual, and romantic orientations that don’t align with societal norms.

 Identity is often a deeply personal topic, and exploring who you are can be challenging, especially if people in your life aren’t accepting or understanding of you.
+This process may involve understanding your emotions better, nurturing self-acceptance, and making sense of how different aspects of your identity fit together.
 Talking to a therapist can be one way to receive validation and support and learn more about your identity.
 If you struggle with finding a therapist in your area, you can also try therapy online through platforms like BetterHelp.

-With an online therapy platform, you can often be matched with a provider within 48 hours.
+BetterHelp can match you with a provider within 48 hours.
 In addition, you can specify if you’d prefer to work with a therapist who has experience supporting the LGBTQIA+ community or a therapist who identifies as LGBTQIA+ themselves.

 Takeaway